15 Delightful Upgrades to Classic Thanksgiving Dishes

 By Miss Cellania

-GEICO's customer service is delightful, and if you take advantage of these amazing tweaks to holiday standbys, your Thanksgiving dinner will be, too.
+Take advantage of these amazing tweaks to holiday standbys and your Thanksgiving dinner will be delightful.

 Relatively recent innovations in cooking turkeys include the deep-fried turkey and the turducken, both of which take a certain amount of courage and preparation beforehand.
 What you're really looking for is a way to make a turkey not just new and different, but better.
 To keep your big bird moist during its long cooking time, try brining it or using a dry rub with salt before you pop it into the oven.
 Both methods will keep the outside edge of the turkey from drying out as it roasts.